tylim88/FirelordJS/README.md

 1. find something better: 200 cups
 2. created something better: 2000 cups.

 The bounty has been available and keeps increasing since July 14, 2022.
-If this bounty is claimed, I will stop working on everything and deprecate Firelord forever.

 ## ESM?
 CommonJS?